clementvidon/Makefile_tutor/README.md

     -./$(NAME)
 ```

-- **The dash symbol** at the start of `-./$(NAME)` **suppresses errors**
+- **The hyphen symbol** at the start of `-./$(NAME)` **prevent make from
-  triggered by non-zero status code that a shell command may return.
-We use it
+  complaining** when a non-zero status code is encountered.
+We use it here
-  here to prevent make from terminating with an error in case our program
+  because we don't want make to stop its execution if our binary returns a
-  returns an non-zero value.
+  non-zero value.

 ```make
 #------------------------------------------------#